balogsun/SeunB-mentoring-docs/CICD/CICD.md

    ![Screenshot 2024-08-18 172507](https://github.com/user-attachments/assets/a7b8655d-00a2-4983-a69b-8d8b026cd72f)

-6. Note the Control Plane Node IP and ArgoCD service port that will be used to access the argoCD URL:
+3. Note the Minikube Control Plane IP Address and ArgoCD service port that will be used to access the argoCD URL:

    ```bash
    kubectl get node -o wide